-AXI signal NIC-400 adaptation ^a Source Description wuser_x ^b [n:0] Master User defined signal.
+AXI signal NIC-400 adaptation a Source Description wuser_x b [n:0] Master User defined signal.
 Where: n is equal to user defined width -1.
 A user defined width is in the range of 0-256 bits.
-If 0 is selected then the signal is not used. wvalid_x ^b Master Write valid. wready_x ^b Slave Write ready.
+If 0 is selected then the signal is not used. wvalid_x b Master Write valid. wready_x b Slave Write ready. a.
+You can select uppercase or lowerc ase signal nan nes from the GUI.